Meet Our Team

 Mater Castrorum

-Carolyn has served as a volunteer, Artifact Registrar, and Camp Manager for digs beginning with the Meiron Excavation Project in the 1970s.
-At the SEP, she is in charge of just about everything, from second breakfast to Friday night kiddish.
+Carolyn served as a volunteer, Artifact Registrar, and Camp Manager for digs beginning with the Meiron Excavation Project in the 1970s.
+At the SEP, she was in charge of just about everything, from second breakfast to Friday night kiddish.

 Virginia Skeeter